jdmccaffrey/convert-pgn-to-fen/Documentation/04_the-moveanalysisresults-class.md

 I realized early on that the most difficult part of converting PGN to FEN would be determining where a piece came from.
 From a given game state and a move like white Nxf6, in order to update the six fields of a game state, I'd need to know quite a bit of information, including which piece moved (easy), where the moved piece landed (easy), where the moved piece came from (difficult), and so on.

-This idea led to a design decision to implement a move_analysis(game_state, move) function where the result is all the information needed to update the current game state.
+This idea led to a design decision to implement a move_analysis(move, game_state) function where the result is all the information needed to update the current game state.
 So I defined a MoveAnaysisResults container class to hold the results of move_analysis() like so:

 <pre>
 # -------------------------------------------------------------------------------------------------